stax76/OpenWithPlusPlus/README.md

 ### Windows Terminal

+Select a folder or folder background to start Windows Terminal at the given folder.

-Open with++ will always set the working directory to the directory of Explorer.
-In the current preview of Windows Terminal set the following setting:
+In the Windows Terminal settings define the following:

     "startingDirectory" : null